FreeRTOS/FreeRTOS-Cellular-Interface/MISRA.md

   and isdigit.
 We do not have control over these so we are suppressing these violations.

-#### Rule 11.3

-_Ref 11.3.1_

-- MISRA C-2012 Rule 11.3 does not allow casting of a pointer to different object types.
-We are passing in a length variable which is then checked to determine what to cast this value to.
-As such we are not worried about the chance of misaligned access when using the cast variable.

 #### Rule 21.6

 _Ref 21.6.1_